Back to Tutorials

 Where this leaves us

-So we have agents that decide and workflows that guarantee.
-The missing piece is the thing that hosts them — that holds a live session, switches behavior, streams to a UI, and gates risky tools behind approval.
-That's the runtime layer Mastra calls the Harness, and it's Part 3.
+So now we have two halves of the story: agents that decide, and workflows that guarantee.
+What's still missing is the thing that actually hosts either of them — something that holds a live session open, switches behavior based on context, streams progress to a UI, and knows to gate a risky tool call behind approval instead of just running it.
+Mastra calls that runtime layer the Harness, and it's Part 3.